How to Recover Files from a Corrupted SD Card

 Important: Recover Files Before Repairing the SD Card

-1. Stop using the SD card immediately.
+- Stop using the SD card immediately.

-2. Recover important files first.
+- Recover important files to another drive.

 How to Recover Files from a Corrupted SD Card Using CMD